merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Generate a merged anvi’o profile

-Use [`anvi-merge`](https://anvio.org/help/7.1/programs/anvi-merge/) to convert multiple single-`profile-db`s (of our selected samples) into a single `profile-db` (also called a merged profile database).
-Basically, this takes the alignment data from each sample (each contained in its own single-`profile-db`) and combines them into a single database that anvi’o can look through more easily.
+To convert the sample-level `profile-db`s (of our selected samples) into a single `profile-db` (also called a merged profile database) we used [`anvi-merge`](https://anvio.org/help/7.1/programs/anvi-merge/).
+Basically, this takes the alignment data from each sample (each contained in its own sample-level `profile-db`) and combines them into a single database that anvi’o can look through more easily.

 The basic command is:
 ```bash